 First government (CIUSSS de l’Estrie – CHUS) funds received in the amount of $12 500.

 Awarded by Centraide for the creativity and solutions put forward regarding poverty issues in the community.

 Celebrating the transition of more than 93 mothers and their 135 children towards a better future.

 Every day, Villa Pierrot’s small and wonderful team oversees the smooth running of the organization and cares for mothers and their children.

 819-868-1114, ext.
 3

 Building Maintenance Attendant

 Intervention Worker, Life Project and Financial Independence Component

 819-868-1114, ext.
 1

 The Board of Directors oversees the proper management of resources and the achievement of the organization’s mission, i.e. reinforcing the independence of single mothers.
-In keeping with its participatory management approach, it is composed of 8 members, including 3 residents and former residents of the Villa Pierrot and 5 members of the community.
+In keeping with its participatory management approach, it is composed of members residents and members of the community.
 The Board of Directors works together with the staff, volunteers, and residents to build a creative, dynamic living environment characterized by mutual aid.